I’m reviving an old music blog at the end of 2021?

-Maybe it’s foolish, and maybe I’m the only one who misses the blog ol’ days, but I’m gonna give it a shot.
-I’ll be working on restoring some of the old content, though much of it was lost.
-If there’s interest, I’ll try to figure out how to safely share some more of the old remix sunday archives.
+Maybe it’s been a foolish endeavor, and maybe I’m the only one who misses the blog ol’ days, but I’ve been giving it a shot.
+I’ve been working on restoring some of the old content, though much of it was lost.
+I’ve slowly been rebuilding the old remix sunday archives, and even posting the occasional new edition.
+And I’ve been writing again.

-For now though, you can find all the label’s releases here, on bandcamp, or anywhere you listen to music these days.
-I’ve also still got copies of some of the old vinyl releases, and I’ve just released the first in a set of charitable cassette compilations to raise awareness about the continued [mis]use of broken windows policing methods.
+You can find all the label’s releases here, on bandcamp, or most anywhere you listen to music these days.
+I’ve still got copies of some of the old vinyl releases, and I recently released the first in a set of charitable cassette compilations to raise awareness about the continued [mis]use of broken windows policing methods.

 – Haldan/Boody